 I love engaging my students in all aspects of reading, writing and phonics with fall literacy activities.
-Here are several literacy activities I use throughout the fall.
+Here are several literacy activities I use throughout the fall season.

 Creative and Wacky Writing